Plastics: Impacts and Action

 The course is largely asynchronous--meaning you can access the short lectures, readings, and other materials when it’s convenient for you.
 We also hold weekly webinars (recorded for those who can’t make it) as well as optional weekly office hours.

-An experienced and dynamic team from Cornell University Civic Ecology Lab: Bethany Jorgensen (PhD Candidate), Marianne Krasny (Professor), Yue Li (Research Associate), Diana Bryant and Kim Snyder (Course Administrators), Iliana Goodhew (Cornell undergraduate teaching assistant), Wanying Wu (Chinese teaching assistant), plus 10 Chinese language assistants.
+An experienced and dynamic team from Cornell University Civic Ecology Lab: Bethany Jorgensen (PhD Candidate), Marianne Krasny (Professor), Yue Li (Research Associate), and Kim Snyder (Course Administrator), Wanying Wu and Kun Wang (Chinese teaching assistants), plus 10 Chinese language assistants.

 Ms Jorgensen will be aided in teaching by our Civic Ecology Lab veteran online instructors: Cornell professor Dr Marianne Krasny and Cornell research associate Dr Yue Li.

-Environment and education professionals, volunteers, university students, or other plastic-concerned citizens from any country.
+Environment and education professionals, volunteers, university students, and plastic-concerned citizens from any country.
 Discussions will be in English and Chinese.

 Learn about systems thinking and apply systems thinking to describe the plastic lifecycle, plastics' global circulation as goods and waste, and the environmental and health impacts of plastics.